Sugar Rush

 River Street Sweets ● Savannah's Candy Kitchen is another place that kids will love!
 Specialty items include sweet, buttery World Famous Pralines®, handmade chocolate Loggerheads (known every else as turtles), homemade ice cream and gelato, and much more.
 Us?
 We’ll have some of that unforgettable crunchy, hand-stretched Peanut Brittle—yum!

 If you prefer your sweets with a little more salt, then Poppington’s Gourmet Popcorn (also downtown on Main Street) will really hit the spot—or should we say taste buds?
-Stop in and tell owners Bob and Rose that you need to try their Tuxedo popcorn pronto.
+Stop in and tell the shopkeepers that you need to try their Tuxedo popcorn pronto.
 (It’s caramel popcorn smothered with both milk and white chocolate.
 Yum!)
-For something a little more “out there,” try the cheeseburger and Bloody Mary flavors.
+For something a little more out there, try the Sweatin' Bullets popcorn (cheddar popcorn with sriracha and cayenne) or the Sour Attitude and Clemson flavors.
 They won’t disappoint!